SystemsResearch/wikidata/README.md

   - From this, you know that the page ID is 198332.

 - If you want to do this for a lot of them, you may want to automate these steps.

+### Extracting everything but the text

+A number of you are working on questions around temporal dynamics (when edits are made, how frequently pages are updated, etc.) or user behaviour (who contributes to which pages, etc.).

+This type of questions does not require the text of each page you analyse.
+However, that text takes most of the disk space used by the XML files, as you have the complete text for every revision of every page.

+You will need to extract just the features that are relevant to your research questions.

+File `unzip_and_extract_all_but_text.py` is an example where we iterate over a list of files, unzip them, and extract everything but the text.
+For the first file in the data dump, the resulting file is 223MB, compared to 35GB if we keep the text.

+It means you can then use tools such as `ElementTree` or `BeautifulSoup` to parse the data (which would not be practical with the intial files).

+Quick notes:

+- This should take about 3-10 minutes per file (based on limited testing).

+  - Files with higher page IDs contain pages with fewer revisions (as the pages are more recent), which are each processed faster, but they also contain more pages.

+- Do not run this on the entire collection unless you want to work with all pages.

+- You can combine this example with parts of the previous one, if you want to extract the data for specific pages rather than whole files.

 ## Submitting jobs